 Historical and current market data used throughout this prospectus were obtained from internal company analyses, consultants' reports and industry publications.
-Industry surveys and publications generally state that the information contained therein has been obtained from sources believed to be reliable, but the accuracy and completeness of information contained in consultants' reports and industry publications is not guaranteed.
+Industry surveys and publications generally state that the information contained therein has been obtained from sources believed to be reliable.
+This information involves many assumptions and limitations, and you are cautioned not to give undue weight to these estimates and information.
 We have not independently verified this market data.
-Similarly, internal company analyses, while believed by us to be reliable, have not been verified by any independent sources, and neither we nor any of the underwriters make any representation as to the accuracy of such information.
 While we are not aware of any misstatements regarding any industry or similar data presented herein, such data involve risks and uncertainties and are subject to change based on various factors, including those discussed under the "Risk Factors" section in this prospectus.